Big Questions

 • A lower expense ratio does not make the fund the best.
 A fund that delivers good returns with minimal expenses is the way to go.

-• If you're a DIY (do-it-yourself) investor, direct plan is the easiest way to reduce your expense ratio.
+• If you're a DIY (do-it-yourself) investor, direct plans of mutual funds are the easiest way to reduce your expense ratio.

 Suggested read: How to invest in direct plans of mutual funds